vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 === "Android"

-    When using the new document reader method, it's no longer needed to override the onActivityResult.
     You can get the result by using the result launcher that's passed as the final parameter:
     ```kotlin
     private val documentReaderResultLauncher = registerForActivityResult(DocumentReaderResultLauncher())